stackshadow/mgtt/README.md

 Another M(Go)TT-Broker written in Go

-This MQTT-Broker is currently under development.
-But basic functionality works ( Publish/Subscribe with retained )

 THIS PROJECT IS MAINTAINED ON GITLAB.COM ( https://gitlab.com/stackshadow/mgtt ) Please create feature requests or bugs there :)

 ## Usage